zenml-io/terraform-gcp-zenml-stack/README.md

 The ZenML stack configuration is the following:

-1. an GCP Artifact Store linked to the GCS bucket
+1. an GCP Artifact Store linked to the GCS bucket via an AWS Service Connector configured with IAM role credentials
-2. an GCP Container Registry linked to the Google Artifact Registry
+2. an GCP Container Registry linked to the Google Artifact Registry via an AWS Service Connector configured with IAM role credentials
 3. depending on the `orchestrator` input variable:
-  * a local Orchestrator, if `orchestrator` is set to `local`.
+  * if `orchestrator` is set to `local`: a local Orchestrator.
 This can be used in combination with the Vertex AI Step Operator to selectively run some steps locally and some on Vertex AI.
-  * a Vertex AI Orchestrator linked to the GCP project, if `orchestrator` is set to `vertex` (default)
+  * if `orchestrator` is set to `vertex` (default): a Vertex AI Orchestrator linked to the GCP project via an AWS Service Connector configured with IAM role credentials
-  * a SkyPilot Orchestrator linked to the GCP project, if `orchestrator` is set to `skypilot`
+  * if `orchestrator` is set to `skypilot`: a SkyPilot Orchestrator linked to the GCP project via an AWS Service Connector configured with IAM role credentials
-  * an Airflow Orchestrator linked to the Cloud Composer environment, if `orchestrator` is set to `airflow`
+  * if `orchestrator` is set to `airflow`: an Airflow Orchestrator linked to the Cloud Composer environment
-4. a Google Cloud Build Image Builder linked to the GCP project
+4. a Google Cloud Build Image Builder linked to the GCP project via an AWS Service Connector configured with IAM role credentials
-5. a Vertex AI Step Operator linked to the GCP project
+5. a Vertex AI Step Operator linked to the GCP project via an AWS Service Connector configured with IAM role credentials
-6. a GCP Service Connector configured with the GCP service account credentials or the GCP Workload Identity Provider configuration and used to authenticate all ZenML components with the GCP resources

 To use the ZenML stack, you will need to install the required integrations: